G1_DinoLab_Ebook

 How many problems did he solve?

-The doctor cured 3 tens and 6 ones of animals.
+The doctor cured 3 tens and 6 ones of pets.

 A box has 2 tens and 4 ones of melons.
 How many melons are in the box?